-This version of baby is used kind of poetically and is cute of a cute version of baby (like a grandma telling her grandchild to hush in a sweet quiet voice).
+This version of baby is used kind of poetically and a cute version of baby (like a grandma telling her grandchild to hush in a sweet quiet voice).
 For example: “아가야, 울지 마” (Baby, don’t cry).
 Although many people use this word, it is not the official word for baby since it’s usually used in a calling manner.
 People also use this for calling out to their daughter in law as a way to show closeness.

 This is the formal/official word that you can use for baby.
 It can also refer to baby animals.

-This is a cute/informal way for saying the word 아기.
+This is a cute/informal way of saying the word 아기.
 It can also be used as a nickname for sweetheart between lovers.

 This is the Konglish version of the English word baby.

 If you’re looking to call someone you’re romantically involved with “baby”, you would use the word 자기/자기야 (ja-gi/ja-gi-ya).

 It can be pretty easy to get these words confused.
-The best way it to practice and then it becomes natural (although you may still make some mistakes)
+The best way is to practice and then it becomes natural (although you may still make some mistakes)